wdr-data/code4maus/docs/edu-games.md

 Download as .pdf from Google Slides, convert to .png using `convert -density 90 Lernspiel01_Geistermaus.pdf %03d.png`

+- You can add `captions` to it, text that will be displayed above the image file

 ### Limit available blocks

 To limit the kinds of blocks that are available in the game the settings `blocks` can be used.
 It will contain Elements in this manner: